 The Wooden Dummy in some lineages is only taught at the very end of the student’s having learned the rest of the unarmed system.
 In the Wong Shun Leung lineage, it is taught after the student has developed some proficiency in the second form.
 The wooden dummy trains footwork and angling, recovery techniques, the simultaneous use of three actions at once, and also teaches the student how to strike using his whole body, not just the arms.

 The kinds of training in Wing Chun are heavily influenced by lineage.
 Some lineages place a heavy influence on drills, while all lineages focus on the forms and the wooden dummy, and all lineages have weapons training using the long pole and double knives.

 The two videos at the beginning of this post show the different techniques used in two of the most popular lineages.
 The first video is from the Leung Ting lineage, and it showcases many of the signature moves of that lineage, including their use of the hook punch, compression strikes where they grab the back of the head and strike the face with an elbow, the double punch, and various trips, take downs, and joint locks.
 It can be seen that the instructor has also incorporated a few throws from Judo in his repertoire.

 The Wong Shun Leung lineage emphasizes a strong stance and power in the punch, mobile footwork which appears to be influenced by boxing footwork (Wong Sheun Leung was a boxer before he took up wing chun) and a very tight structure.
 This lineage uses a different type of chi sao, and emphasizes a lot of drills rather than memorizing sections and routines.
-Elbows, knees, joint locks, and throws are usually not trained.
+Elbows, knees, joint locks, and throws are not trained much, if at all, in some schools.

 Chi Sao Training,